-Process Flow Diagram (PFD) which is also known as Process Flow Chart, Process Flowsheets, and Process flow scheme.
-In this article, you will learn what is this drawing is and what type of information is provided in it with the help of real plant PFD example.
+Process Flow Diagram (PFD) is also known as Process Flow Chart, Process Flowsheets, and Process flow scheme.
+In this article, you will learn what this drawing is and what type of information is provided in it with the help of a real plant PFD example.

 What is the Process Flow Diagram?

-Process Flow Diagram (PFD) is a simple drawing that shows the relationships between major equipment in a process plant using equipment symbols and shows the primary process flow path of a unit.
+A process Flow Diagram (PFD) is a simple drawing that shows the relationships between major equipment in a process plant using equipment symbols and shows a unit’s primary process flow path.
 You can visualize the flow of material within the plant with the help of these drawings.

 What is the use of a Process Flow Diagram?

 A process flow diagram provides a quick overview of the entire operating unit or a system.
 A technician or engineer can use this document to trace the flow of materials through the unit.
 The flow diagram is also used for visitor information and new employee training.

 It is one of the core documents for drawing the Plot Plant and P&ID.

 If you don’t want to read, watch this video which will explain to you all aspects covered in this article.